Vision, Values and Ethos

 Ashmole Academy, on conversion, agreed that it would be a sponsor of schools to play a major role in improving the quality of education.
 The Head Teacher and the Chair of Governors met the Director of Children Services of Barnet in 2012 outlining the Academy’s vision that as a sponsor of schools it was seeking to play a role in both primary and secondary education.
 The desire of the Academy to improve locally the quality of education remains high.

 Recent educational policy has seen a drive to lift educational standards at both primary and secondary.
 For example, for secondary schools, there has been a focus on making examinations more demanding so that performance truly reflects achievement rather than using alternative examination approaches that lead to grade inflation.
 As a high performing secondary school whose approach has always been to deliver high achievement through a structured, purposeful and productive education the school wishes to maintain that achievement in a more difficult climate by more thoroughly delivering sustained achievement throughout the school, starting the preparation as early as possible.
 One aspect of that commitment is to work with local primary schools to achieve a higher starting point on entry to secondary school for those pupils, especially within those curriculum areas where an earlier start can make a substantial difference in subsequent secondary achievement.
 For example, Literacy, Numeracy, Languages, Music and Science.
 Ashmole Academy seeks to encourage the development of a primary curriculum that, in addition to being outstanding in all aspects of primary education, carefully prepares pupils for transfer to secondary school building in long term and sustained achievement and that the interruption that can sometimes occur in progress at this transition stage is overcome by a particularly strong partnership between Ashmole Academy and its partner primary schools.
-Currently, although most students who join the Academy live within about a mile of the school, the number of primary schools from where these pupils come is as many as 56, making such close working relationships impossible to achieve.

 With the particular pressure of primary school places growing and parents having great difficulty in getting their children into local primary schools, the Governors and the Head Teacher were asked what Ashmole could do to help.
 Ashmole Academy is uniquely advantaged in this regard.
 It has a 28 acre site, one of the largest open spaces in the area.
 Within these 28 acres, the school has said previously to Barnet that a space could be found for a primary school.
 Ashmole Academy is located on the boundary between two local education authorities, Enfield and Barnet.
 The boundary between the two authorities is the school boundary.
 The school is situated in Barnet but 52% of its intake comes from Barnet and the remaining 48% from Enfield.